Fernando-A-Rocha/mta-mod-downloader/README.md

 There is a [demo teleportation system](/mod_downloader/teleport_client.lua) included in the resource.
 It could be useful for Freeroam/Drift servers.

+## Reminders

+- When deleting a mod from your server's filesystem that you will also remove from the resource's `<mods>` list, you must remove the mod's `<file>` nodes that can be found at the bottom of the `meta.xml` file.
+Otherwise, the resource won't load if it references files that don't exist.

 ## Use

 Players can access the GUI by typing the command defined (default `/mods`) and/or the key bind defined (default none).